AndreaNardinocchi/placemark/README.md

 ![alt text](image-4.png)

-This is just a nice, easy on the eye grid to get the user familiarized with the categories they might want to use.
+This is just a nice, easy on the eye grid to get the user familiarized with the categories they will use.

 ### Source attribution